Land Use Density and Clustering

 More than 20 residents per acre |

 Density and Clustering are somewhat different concepts.
-Density refers to the number of people or jobs in an area, while Clustering to the location and mix of activities in an area.
-For example, simply increasing population densities in a residential-only area may do less to improve accessibility clustering destinations such as schools and shops in the center of the development.
+Density refers to the number of people or jobs per unit of land (acre, hectare, square kilometer or square mile), while Clustering to the location and mix of activities in an area.
+For example, simply increasing population densities in a residential-only area may do less to improve accessibility than clustering destinations such as schools and shops in the center of the development.
 Rural and suburban areas have low densities, but common destinations such as schools, shops and other public services can be clustered in villages and towns.
 This increases accessibility by making it easier to run several errands at the same time, increases opportunities to interact with neighbors, and creates transportation nodes (rideshare stops, bus stops, etc.).

 Density and Clustering can occur at various scales and in many different ways.
 Office buildings, campuses, shopping malls, commercial districts, towns and cities are examples of clustering.
 Density and Clustering at a neighborhood level (areas of less than a mile in diameter) with good pedestrian conditions creates multi-modal centers (also called urban villages, transit villages or walkable centers), which are suitable for walking and transit.